Product Knowledge Training Is Under Pressure. Here’s How Gamified Digital Simulations Can Help

 2) Reputation: What Happens When Product Knowledge Fails

 Buyers make decisions based on how confident they feel in both the product and the person representing it.
-If customer-facing staff miscommunicate a technical detail or oversteps a claim, that mismatch can lead to regret after a purchase decision has been made, especially in complex, high-stakes environments like healthcare.
+If customer-facing staff miscommunicate a technical detail or overstep a claim, that mismatch can lead to regret after a purchase decision has been made, especially in complex, high-stakes environments like healthcare.
 As Gartner reports, higher levels of purchase regret significantly reduce buyer loyalty and advocacy.

 In practice, that means even small cracks in trust can have outsized commercial effects over time.